-Unlike the traditional chemotherapy, targeted therapy is a form of cancer treatment that uses advanced and very high end drugs drugs.
-This protocol is used for advanced staged cancers.
-These drugs used in this therapy stop the cancer from either growing or spreading.
+Unlike traditional chemotherapy, targeted therapy is a form of cancer treatment that uses advanced and very high-end drugs.
+This protocol is used for advanced-stage cancers.
+These drugs used in this therapy stop cancer from either growing or spreading.
 Certain genes and proteins are found in the cancer cells that are responsible for the growth of cancer and the drugs exactly target those genes and proteins.
-Targeted therapy is mostly a part of overall treatment for lung cancer along with chemotherapy and other forms of treatment.
+Targeted therapy is mostly a part of the overall treatment for lung cancer along with chemotherapy and other forms of treatment.

-The drugs used in targeted therapy are mostly for advanced lung cancers such as:
+The drugs used in targeted therapy are mostly for advanced lung cancers treatment such as:

 - Bevacizumab (Avastin) and Ramucirumab (Cyramza) are used to treat advanced Non-Small Cell Lung Cancer (NSCLC).

 - Erlotinib (Tarceva), Afatinib (Gilotrif), and Gefitinib (Iressa) are the drugs termed as EGFR inhibitors that help in blocking the signal from Epidermal Growth Factor Receptor (EGFR) which tells the cancer cells to grow and divide.

 - EGFR inhibitors such as osimertinib (Tagrisso) target cancer cells with the T790M mutation while Necitumumab (Portrazza) is used for squamous cell NSCLC.